solvi-ab/solvi-docs/source/index.html.md

 }
 ```

-The webhook is configured when [creating a project](#create-project) by specifing the `status_webhook` parameter, which should contain the URL of the webhook.
+The webhook is configured when [creating a project](#create-project) by specifing the `webhook` parameter, which should contain the URL of the webhook.

 ### Webhook events

 The type of event that occured is determined by the `event_type` parameter of the request body.
-Currently, there is a single supported event type: `status_changed`, which indicates that the project's status has changed.
+Currently, there are two supported event types:

+* `status_changed`, indicates that the project's status has changed
+* `plant_counts_published`, triggered when plant counts have been published for the project

 #### Status changed